textmate/textmate/Applications/TextMate/resources/TextMate Help/mate_and_rmate.md

 You get the idea.

 The best news about these new Selection Strings is that they aren't just for `mate`.
-You can also use them in the _Go to Line_ (⌘L) and _Go to File_ (⌘T) dialogs.
+You can also use them in the _Jump to Line_ (⌘L) and _Go to File_ (⌘T) dialogs.
 For that latter, you just tack a colon (`:`) onto the end of the name matching string then follow it up with a Selection String.

 This means that you could respond to a warning message like the following: